tfdsoft/famidash/README.md

 # Famidash
 A work-in-progress demake of Geometry Dash for the NES using the MMC3 mapper.

-## development builds
+## Development builds
-You can find nightly dev builds in the Actions tab.
+You can find dev builds in the Actions tab.
 Alternatively you can download them here: https://nightly.link/famidash/famidash/workflows/main/main/famidash.nes.zip

-## contributing
+## Contributing
 ``TODO proper guide``

 Fork it, change it, push it, open a PR, get it merged (or not).

 *(zephyrside recommends working on the game using vscode on linux)*

-## socials
+## Socials
 - https://wetdry.world/@famidash
 - https://twitter.com/TeamFamidash
 - https://discord.gg/PCbwQaZs8K

-## credits (core team only)
+## Credits (core team only)
 |contributor|role (in no particular order)|
 |---|---|
 |[kandowontu](https://github.com/kandowontu)|project torch carrier, lead developer, maintainer|